top of page

 Photo: Graeme McCrabb

-I want to acknowledge that some progress has been made with the ‘Restore Our Rivers’ amendment to the Water Act in 2023.
+I want to acknowledge that some progress has been made with the ‘Restoring Our Rivers’ amendment to the Water Act in 2023.
 All credit to those who worked together to make this happen.

 Scientists will tell you that our governments still allow too much water to be taken, though.
 The ghosts of those 20 - 30 million Menindee fish haunt us all, and remind us that unless the River is managed responsibly, there will be more fish kills, and further degradation.